opensearch-project/documentation-website/_analyzers/language-analyzers/index.md

 ## Stem exclusion

 You can apply stem exclusion to any language analyzer by providing a list of lowercase words that should be excluded from stemming.
-Internally, OpenSearch uses the `keyword_marker` token filter to mark these words as keywords, ensuring they are not stemmed.
+Internally, OpenSearch uses the `keyword_marker` token filter to mark these words as keywords, ensuring that they are not stemmed.

 ## Stem exclusion example